Clarkson's Farm: Ratings

 According to Barb, the first episode of the second series of Clarkson's Farm broke viewing record on Amazon in the UK and became the most watched original series on Amazon.
 It was watched by 4.3 million viewers on TV in seven days, with more UK viewers watching the episode than The Lord of the Rings: The Rings of Power, which had 3.2 million viewers for its first episode in 2022.
 The first episode was ranked No. 16 across all channels.
 3.8 million watched the second episode (ranked No. 27 the same week), and 3.3 million watched the third (ranked No. 40).
 A total of 7.6 million individuals had watched the show across its eight episodes over 28 days, which made it the most-watched show on Amazon Prime in the UK.

 The ratings for the first series were not available since Barb only started measuring viewership for on-demand video platforms such as Amazon in November 2021.
 In China, the first episode of the first series received over 5 million views on the Chinese streaming service Bilibili.

 The viewing figures of the third series improved on those of the second series the UK when the first four episodes were released on 3 May 2024.
 Overnight viewing figures showed 3.7 million watched the first episode, 3.1 million the second, 2.5 million the third and 2.1 million the fourth.
 Viewing figures over 7 days showed that the first episode was streamed by 5.1 million television viewers (5.2 million including mobile devices), which made it the most-streamed show on Amazon Prime in the UK, and the second most-streamed show of 2024 on any streaming service in the UK after Fool Me Once on Netflix.
 The second episode was watched by 4.7 million viewers, the third 4.3 million and the fourth 3.9 million, making the first four episodes the 4th, 6th, 11th and 14th most-watched TV shows of the week in the UK.
+Over 28 days, the first episode was watched by 7.68 million viewers, making it the No.1 show released that week.
 The last four episodes were released the following week, and they were watched by 4.1 million (episode 5), 3.7 million (episode 6), and 3.5 (episode 8).
 The first four episodes released previous week also gained further views of 2.7 million (episodes 3 and 4), 2.4 million (episode 2) and 2.3 (episode 1).